Shop Subscribe

 Stick to the Essentials

-Having too much on your desktop will not only reduce your amount of available workspace, but also creates unnecessary clutter.
-Consider moving your non-essential desk items into drawers or bins so that they’re easily available when you need them but out of the way otherwise.
-Some essentials worth keeping on your desk include a lesson plan binder, stapler, and pens/pencils.
+Having too much on your desktop will not only reduce the amount of available workspace but also create unnecessary clutter.
+Consider moving your non-essential desk items into drawers or bins so they’re readily available when needed but out of the way otherwise.
+Some essentials to keep on your desk include a lesson plan binder, stapler, and pens/pencils.

 Tidy Up Every Day

 Coming into the classroom to a cluttered and messy desk gets your day off to a bad start.
-Take a few minutes to tidy up your desk before you leave work; doing so will help get your day off to the right start.
+Take a few minutes to tidy your desk before leaving the classroom.
+Doing so will help get the next day off to the right start.

 More Classroom and Desk Organization Tips and Tools